techiediaries/techiediaries/_posts/2019/2019-11-20-angular-9-8-cli-commands-install-angular-cli-on-windows-10-linux-and-macos.md

 ---
 layout: post
-title: "Angular 9 Tutorial: Installing Angular CLI on Windows 10, Linux and macOS"
+title: "Angular 9/8 CLI Commands: Install Angular CLI On Windows 10, Linux and macOS"
 image: "images/content/angular.png"
 excerpt: "In this tutorial you'll be learning how to use Angular CLI 9 (the latest version as of this writing) on Windows, Linux and macOS to create Angular applications and different constructs like modules, services, components and pipes etc."
+categories: angular
 date: 2020-01-24
 tags : [angular, angular9, angular-9-tutorials]
 ---

-Angular CLI is a powerful at the hand of Angular developers.
-In this tutorial, you'll be learning how to install and use Angular CLI 9 (the latest pre-release version as of this writing) on Windows 10, Linux and macOS to create Angular applications and different constructs like modules, services, components and pipes etc.
+Angular CLI is a powerful tool available for Angular developers.
+In this tutorial, you'll be learning how to install and use Angular CLI 9 (the latest pre-release version as of this writing) on Windows 10, Linux and macOS to create Angular applications and various constructs like modules, services, components and pipes etc.

 ## Introducing Angular CLI 9